lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-By using that interface our different games can define custom HUDs but the rendering mechanisms do not need to be changed.
+By using that interface our different games can define custom HUDs but the rendering mechanism does not need to be changed.
 Now we can get back to the ```Renderer``` class, which by the way has been moved to the engine graphics package because it’s generic enough to not be dependent on the specific implementation of each game.
-In the Render class we added a new method to create ,link and set up a new ```ShaderProgram``` that uses the shaders described above.
+In the ```Renderer``` class we added a new method to create, link and set up a new ```ShaderProgram``` that uses the shaders described above.

 ```java
 private void setupHudShader() throws Exception {